Accounts Receivable vs Accounts Payable: What’s the Difference (With Examples)

 2. Accept more than one form of electronic payment – To eliminate as many paper checks as possible, consider accepting payment via ACH, credit cards, and wire transfers.
 Work with your credit card merchant to ensure that you qualify for high ticket rates so that credit cards can be accepted for even more transactions.

-4. Communicate and train – Make sure that every team member who has responsibilities related to the order-to-cash process understands the dynamics of an EIPP system and can support the product and its enrollment process.
-Good communication and training are essential to ensuring that everyone is on the same page and that the system is used to its fullest potential.
+4. Communicate and train – Ensure that every team member with responsibilities related to the order-to-cash process understands the dynamics of an EIPP system and can support the product and its enrollment process.
+Good communication and training are essential to ensuring everyone is on the same page, and the system is used to its fullest potential.

 How Automation Can Streamline the Accounts Receivable and Accounts Payable Process